davecourtois/XML_Schema/README.md

 ## Desctiption

 A complete XSD (XML Schema) parser to parse any schema.
-XML schema

 ## usage